-I was greeted by two fellow sleepy-faces, Amlis and Anne-Sophie from lbgo Architekten, as it was 5.30 in the morning.
-There was a fresh layering of snow that fell overnight in Munich and it was still pitch black as it was only two weeks into the new year.
-Our gloomy morning moods soon improved as the caffeine kicked in and the heating system slowly warmed up the car.
-As nighttime ended and nautical twilight began, the sky became gradually lighter as we drove towards the Alps.
+Even before the crack of dawn, Amlis and Anne-Sophie from lbgo Architekten greeted me at 5.30 am in central Munich.
+Fresh snow had fallen overnight, and with only two weeks into the new year, the sky was still pitch black.
+Our gloomy morning moods soon improved as the caffeine kicked in, and the heating system slowly warmed the car.
+As nighttime ended and nautical twilight began, the horizon before us became gradually lighter as we progressed eastwards.

-From experience, I know when and where to set up my cameras for twilight and blue hour shoots, as well as when to take the respective exposures for the building, foreground and sky.
-The difference this time was that the shoot was in reverse, as it went from dark to light rather than light to dark.
-It presented several challenges, firstly I needed to visualise the composition and set up my gear and in the dark, and secondly take all the exposures in reverse order as the ambient light increased.
-My two companions darted around the scene in the dark, repositioning or hiding garden paraphernalia, while I was desperately trying to simply keep my fingers warm to ensure I could release the shutter at critical intervals.
-The outcome was a victory.
+I have shot plenty of evening twilights in the past.
+However, the difference this time around was that we had planned a morning twilight shoot.
+The light changes from dark to bright rather than the other way round.
+It presented challenges: firstly, I needed to visualise the composition and set up my gear in darkness; and secondly, I had to take exposures for the sky, building and foreground in reverse order as the ambient light increased.
+My two companions darted around the snowy scene in the dark, repositioning or hiding garden paraphernalia, while I was desperately trying to keep my fingers warm to ensure I could release the shutter on both cameras at critical intervals.
+Our efforts resulted in a triumph.

 The existing Bundwerkstadel in itself is a beautiful traditional building with intricate details throughout its facade.
 The re-modelling of the interior has a contemporary feel yet respectful and sensitive to the former architectural style.
 The layout is a labyrinth of connecting spaces, steps and bridges, a fun-house of sorts.